programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/_index.en.md

 For some plugins there might be a so called issue tracker enabled, e.g.: https://github.com/programmfabrik/easydb-ubhd-3d-viewer-plugin/issues

+### Installation example

-Installation, in this case with the plugin easydb-custom-data-type-geonames:
+In this case with the plugin easydb-custom-data-type-geonames:

 Commands to be executed in the data store directory (e.g. `/srv/easydb`, [defined during installation](/en/sysadmin/installationi#mount)):